MatrixTeam-AI/MatrixTeam-OmniVeritas/content/blog/mambo-g.md

 MAMBO-G offers a theoretically grounded and practically effective solution to the instability problems of Classifier-Free Guidance in high-dimensional generative models.
 By making guidance magnitude-aware, it unlocks the full potential of large-scale models, enabling faster and higher-quality generation.

----

-*This project is supported by National Natural Science Foundation of China and National Key Research Projects.*